Red Stretch Marks

-Stretch marks.
-For many people—especially women—these red (or purple, or brown, or white) lines have long been a source of insecurity about, and dissatisfaction with, the body.
+Stretch marks, for many people—especially women—these red (or purple, or brown, or white) lines have long been a source of insecurity about, and dissatisfaction with, the body.
 They appear one day (sometimes seemingly out of nowhere!), and that’s it: they’re there to stay.
 At least, that’s how things used to be.
-Now, though, with the advent of technologies like Vbeam laser treatment, you have the means to eliminate red, unsightly stretch marks that are making you unhappy with the way you look—and to get back to the skin you want to have.
+Now, though, with the advent of technologies like Vbeam laser treatment, you have the means to remove the red, unsightly stretch marks that are making you unhappy with the way you look—and to get back to the skin you want to have.

 Stretch Mark before & after* (treated with Vbeam laser):